alfredodiaz53/big-bang/docs/guides/deployment-scenarios/extra-package-deployment.md

 In order to ease the burden on end users and increase integration with Big Bang components we have provided a way to deploy these additional packages with extra "wrapping" to provide additional alignment with Big Bang standards.

+Please open an issue in the [Big Bang repository](https://repo1.dso.mil/big-bang/bigbang/-/issues) or in the [Wrapper repository ](https://repo1.dso.mil/big-bang/product/packages/wrapper/-/issues) for any bugs you discover or for any new features or functionality you would like the package/wrapper to support.
 ## What is provided

 When utilizing the extra package values/logic there are two main pieces that are deployed: your package and a wrapper.
 Each of these pieces provides certain things necessary for deploying.